 - Volkan Brewery

-- Visiting one of the Santorini Wineries and have a wine tasting session in Santorini is one of the best things you can do on the island
+- Visiting one of the Santorini Wineries and having a wine tasting session in Santorini is one of the best things you can do on the island.

-- You can visit the wineries by yourself or book an organized tour that will take you through several wineries on the island; you will have a dedicated guide that will explain more about the history of wine making on the island.
-If you want to visit by yourself though, make sure you don’t drink and drive.
+- You can visit the wineries by yourself or book an organized tour that will take you through several on the island; you will have a dedicated guide who will explain more about the history of wine making on the island.
+If you want to visit alone, don’t drink and drive.

-- Area with the most wineries: around Pyrgos and Emporeio village (these areas don’t have views to the famous caldera and most of the wineries are basically hidden within the lovely vine
+- Area with the most wineries: around Pyrgos and Emporeio village (these areas don’t have views of the famous caldera, and most of the wineries are hidden within the lovely vineyards.

-- You can either visit the Santorini wineries by yourself or book an organised wine tour (see the best wine tours at the bottom of this post) which is basically a van that takes you to several wineries for several hours
+- You can either visit the Santorini wineries by yourself or book an organised wine tour (see the best wine tours at the bottom of this post), which is a van that takes you to several wineries for several hours

 - All the Santorini wineries offer a large or small selection of Greek meze (nibbles) or even a proper dinner or lunch

-- There are only 2 wineries that have great views of the caldera and the volcano: Santowines and Venetsanos wineries.
+- There are only two wineries with great views of the caldera and the volcano: Santowines and Venetsanos wineries.

-- Koutsoyannopoulos Winery is also the famous Santorini Wine Museum with a dedicated tour for showing how the wine is actually being made in Santorini since ancient years.
+- Koutsoyannopoulos Winery is also the famous Santorini Wine Museum, which offers a dedicated tour that shows how wine has been made in Santorini since ancient times.

 1. Santowines Winery

-SantoWines was founded in 1947, and it’s the Union of Santorini Cooperatives.
-Today, it consists of the largest winery of the island, representing all the cultivators and counting 1.200 active members.
+SantoWines was founded in 1947 as the Union of Santorini Cooperatives.
+Today, it consists of the island’s largest winery, representing all the cultivators and counting 1.200 active members.
 There is an enormous terrace on different levels with one of the most amazing views of the caldera and the volcano.

 2. Venetsanos Winery

-You can learn a lot about the innovative production methods of the winery.
-The most distinguished feature of the winery is actually its architectural design, which essentially used gravity, facilitating energy efficiency, at a time when access to electricity and other energy sources was very limited.
+You can learn a lot about the winery’s innovative production methods.
+The most distinguished feature of the winery is its architectural design, which essentially used gravity, facilitating energy efficiency at a time when access to electricity and other energy sources was very limited.

-The winery was built in an unconventional manner, constructed from above and moving downwards.
+The winery was built unconventionally, constructed from above and moving downwards.
 That’s the reason behind all these stairs and different levels of the structure!
-The winery itself is located just above Athinios port (where all the ferries from Athens depart) and it is in a quiet and unique location overlooking (obviously…) the caldera and the volcano.
+The winery is located just above Athinios port (where all the ferries from Athens depart) and in a quiet and unique location overlooking (obviously…) the caldera and the volcano.

 3. Estate Argyros Winery